-This glossary contains explanations of certain terms, definitions and abbreviations used in this document in connection with our Group and our business.
+This glossary contains explanations of certain terms, definitions and abbreviations used in this prospectus in connection with our Group and our business.
 The terms and their meanings may not correspond to standard industry meaning or usage of those terms.

-"Competent Examiner"
+"Competent Eveniner" Competent Examiner